Proper Lifting Techniques to Avoid Back Injuries

 Slowly lower the load to the ground or desired height limiting trunk rotation and the amount you flex your hips.

-Now that you know what the proper lifting techniques are, with these small simple steps, you can lift objects of all shapes and sizes limiting the risk of injury to your back.
+Now that you know what the proper lifting techniques to avoid back injuries are, with these small simple steps, you can lift objects of all shapes and sizes limiting the risk of injury to your back.
 If you would like to start treatment today, Direct Access allows to you to start treatment from a physical therapist without a prescription or referral.
-Give us a call today @ 201-773-8851 or fill out our contact form today.
+Give us a call today @ 201-773-8851 or fill drop us a message.